ABOUT

 tropical island 14-degrees south of the equator, so you can expect

 our "cool and dry" season to be somewhat warm and wet!
-You can't
+No matter the

 temperatures and humidity tend to moderate slightly during the dry